rigrotto/nblcas/README.md

 ## Deploying on Cloudflare Pages:

-The entire site lives in the `static-site 2/` directory.
+The entire site lives in the `static-site/` directory.
 There is no build step.

 1. Push this repository to GitHub.
 2. In the [Cloudflare Pages dashboard](https://pages.cloudflare.com/), create a new project and connect your GitHub repo.
-3. Set the **build output directory** to `static-site 2` and leave the build command blank.
+3. Set the **build output directory** to `static-site` and leave the build command blank.
 4. Deploy — Cloudflare will serve the files directly.

 On every subsequent push to `main`, Cloudflare Pages will automatically redeploy.